hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-1-elisp-in-files.rst

 Additional Reading
 ------------------

-There is a slightly more to loading code in eLisp which is descriped in the `Loading Code`_ section of the eLisp Reference Manual.
+There is a slightly more to loading code in eLisp which is described in the `Loading Code`_ section of the eLisp Reference Manual.

 .. _Loading Code: http://www.gnu.org/software/emacs/emacs-lisp-intro/elisp/How-Programs-Do-Loading.html#How-Programs-Do-Loading